JujuTheDev/JHub/README.md

    Discord = {
       Enabled = true, -- Prompt the user to join your Discord server if their executor supports it Invite = "Q5MZxNDtWa", -- The Discord invite code, do not include discord.gg/.
-E.g. discord.gg/ ABCD would be ABCD RememberJoins = true -- Set this to false to make them join the discord every time they load it up },
+E.g. discord.gg/ ABCD would be ABCD RememberJoins = false -- Set this to false to make them join the discord every time they load it up },

    KeySystem = true, -- Set this to true to use our key system KeySettings = {
-      Title = "Juju Hub | Key | v4.0.9",
+      Title = "Juju Hub | Whitelist | v4.1.3",
-      Subtitle = "Bypassed anticheat ☑️",
+      Subtitle = "Whitelist is permanent",
-      Note = "Join Discord to get Key (.gg/Q5MZxNDtWa)", -- Use this to tell the user how to get a key FileName = "JujuHubKey", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
+      Note = "Join Discord to get the Whitelist Key (.gg/Q5MZxNDtWa)", -- Use this to tell the user how to get a key FileName = "JujuHubWhitelist", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
       SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"23071806"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")